The Rocky Safari is a journey that started back in January of 2013.

-A quick search through my blog will turn up hundreds, if not thousands, of detailed posts where I’ve poured my heart out, talked about highs & lows, shared who I am, how I feel, and searched for people out in the world who might be able to relate to things I’ve gone through.
-Writing is my way of spreading awareness and sharing knowledge and emotions with people from countries all around the world.
+A quick search through my blog will turn up hundreds- if not thousands- of detailed posts where I’ve poured my heart out, talked about my highs & lows, told crazy and surprising stories about things that have happened to me, and searched for people out there in the world who might be able to relate to a thing or two.
+Writing is my way of spreading awareness about the things I am passionate about and it allows me to share my knowledge and emotions with people from countries all across the world.
+The Rocky Safari is read in nearly every country around the world on a weekly basis.
+That is something I never could have dreamed of!
 I wanted to write this post now, in 2018, to share a few life updates about who I am, where I’ve been, and where I’m going.

 10 Facts About The Rocky Safari

 - My name is Rocky.
-I am a 22 years old guy living super close to New York City!
+Right now (2018), I am a 23-year-old who grew up not too far from New York City!

 - I graduated from Rutgers University where I studied psychology and entrepreneurship.

 - I have spent the last year working in financial services learning about how money works, how to invest, tackle debt, and save money on several types of insurance.
-(Email me for FREE help getting your finances in order via [email protected])
+I’m also a VIPKID Teacher and I love it!

 - After four years of living on my own at college and working as a Resident Assistant for my university, I am back to living in my original hometown with my family.
 I’d like to think all of the moving around I’ve done these past few years has mildly prepared me for the nomadic traveling that awaits me in the coming months.